huggingface/blog/big-bench-audio-release.md

 </center>

-Traditional pipeline approaches (using Whisper for transcription, GPT-4o for reasoning, and TTS-1 for voice generation) show minimal performance degradation compared to pure text processing.
+Traditional pipeline approaches (using Whisper for transcription, GPT-4o (Aug '24) for reasoning, and TTS-1 for voice generation) show minimal performance degradation compared to pure text processing.
 This suggests that for applications where reasoning accuracy is critical, pipeline approaches currently offer the optimal balance of performance and audio capability.

 We anticipate that this gap may narrow over time and will continue to test new Speech to Speech models with Big Bench Audio.
 Look out for an update with Speech to Speech mode for Google's Gemini 2.0 Flash soon!

 ## How to Contribute or Get in Touch

-For further analysis of Speech to Speech models, check out the new Speech to Speech page on the **Artificial Analysis** website: [**https://artificialanalysis.ai/speech-to-speech**](https://artificialanalysis.ai/speech-to-speech).
+For further analysis of Speech to Speech models, check out the new Speech to Speech page on the **Artificial Analysis** website: [**https://artificialanalysis.ai/speech-to-speech**](https://artificialanalysis.ai/models/speech-to-speech).

 For updates, follow us on [**Twitter**](https://x.com/ArtificialAnlys) and [**LinkedIn**](https://linkedin.com/company/artificial-analysis).
 We welcome all feedback and are available via message on Twitter, as well as through the contact form on [**our website**](https://artificialanalysis.ai/contact).